-- 295 The diurnal cycles (Fig. 1) and the time series (Fig. S7) of the trace gases with dominant sources from fossil fuel combustion, traffic, residential wood burning and industrial activities (NO2, SO2) reflect the rural conditions at Payerne.
-Concentrations are lower compared to ones observed at urban locations within the Swiss national network (Bundesamt für Umwelt, 2023).
-However, short-term variability in the time series and the diurnal patterns indicate some influence from local to regional processes. - 300 Ozone concentrations are influenced by various factors, such as sunlight, temperature, and concentrations of other pollutants such as volatile organic compounds and NO2, with generally higher levels observed in spring and summer.
-For the gaseous pollutants NO2 and SO2, it is common for rural areas to have lower concentrations compared to urban environments (EEA, 2023), yet, their concentration can be influenced by various factors, including agricultural practices, traffic, local industrial activities, and long-range transport (Jion et al., 2023; EEA, - 2023).
-Traffic emissions are a major source of NO2 indicated by the sharp increase of NO2 during the morning and evening rush hour (Fig. 1, Fig. S7), although other sources such as residential wood burning and use of fertilizers in agriculture could affect the concentration (Jion et al., 2023).
-NO2 is observed in higher concentrations on workdays compared to weekends in line with the higher traffic volumes on workdays (Fig. S8B), further confirming the major contribution of traffic emissions to NO2 concentration in Payerne.
-The variation between the different seasons is attributed to a shallower boundary layer in winter leading to accumulation of NO2, compared to better dispersion and vertical mixing during summer (Fig. S9).
+The diurnal cycles (Fig. 1) and the time series (Fig. S7) of the trace gases with dominant sources from fossil fuel combustion, traffic, residential wood burning and industrial activities (NO2, SO2) reflect the rural conditions at Payerne.
+Concentrations are lower compared to the ones observed at urban locations within the Swiss national network (Bundesamt für Umwelt, 2023).
+However, short-term variability in the time series and the diurnal patterns indicates some influence from local to regional processes.

+Ozone concentrations are influenced by various factors, such as sunlight, temperature and concentrations of other pollutants such as volatile organic compounds and NO2, with generally higher levels observed in spring and summer.
+For the gaseous pollutants NO_2 and SO_2 , it is common for rural areas to have lower concentrations compared to urban environments (EEA, 2023), yet their concentration can be influenced by various factors, including agricultural practices, traffic, local industrial activities and long-range transport (Jion et al., 2023; EEA, 2023).
+Traffic emissions are a major source of NO2 indicated by the sharp increase in NO2 during the morning and evening rush hour (Figs. 1, S7), although other sources such as residential wood burning and use of fertilizers in agriculture could affect the concentration (Jion et al., 2023).
+NO_2 is observed in higher concentrations on workdays compared to weekends, in line with the higher traffic volumes on workdays (Fig. S8b), further confirming the major contribution of traffic emissions to NO2 concentration in Payerne.
+The variation between the different seasons is attributed to a shallower boundary layer in winter, leading to accumulation of NO2, compared to better dispersion and vertical mixing during summer (Fig. S9).
-Compared to the nitrogen oxides, SO_2 concentrations are influenced by fossil fuel combustion but also long-range transport (Vestreng et al., 2007).
-Given the proximity of the Payerne airport to our measurement location, we inspected the direct contribution of airport emissions on SO_2 concentrations.
-We note that Payerne Airport handles

-- an average of 754 civil flights per year, significantly fewer than Zurich Airport, which accommodates around 22,300 flights annually (averages for 2019-2021, Business Aviation Study Switzerland 2022).
+Compared to nitrogen oxides, SO2 concentrations are influenced by fossil fuel combustion but also long-range transport (Vestreng et al., 2007).
+Given the proximity of Payerne Airport to our measurement location, we inspected the direct contribution of airport emissions on SO2 concentrations.
+We note that Payerne Airport handles an average of 754 civil flights per year, significantly fewer than Zurich Airport, which accommodates around 22 300 flights annually (averages for 2019-2021, Business Aviation Study Switzerland 2022).
 However, Payerne is the major military airport of Switzerland and has a lot military flight operations.
+Specifically, we did the following:

-Specifically, we: 1) compared the SO2 concentrations during workdays and weekends (Fig. S8A), 2) inspected the SO2 concentration when the wind direction arriving to our measurement station is from the airport (Fig. S8C), 3) studied the SO2 concentrations - during periods of airport holidays (Fig. S8D), and 4) compared the concentrations of SO2 in Payerne to those at
+- compared the SO2 concentrations during workdays and weekends (Fig. S8a); - inspected the SO2 concentration when the wind direction arriving at our measurement station was from the airport (Fig. S8c); - 3. studied the SO2 concentrations during periods of airport holidays (Fig. S8d); and - compared the concentrations of SO2 in Payerne to those at Rigi-Seebodenalp, which is approximately 185 km away from Payerne and at an altitude of 1031 m a.s.l.
+(Fig. S8e).